dougthor42/bazel-python-src-tests-example/README.md

 # Bazel for Python that uses src and tests dirs

-An example of how to configure bazel (via WORKSPACE, not MODULE.bazel for now) for Python projects that use a `src` dir and have tests outside of the package in a separate `tests` dir.
+An example of how to configure bazel (via the new bzlmod `MODULE.bazel`) for Python projects that use a `src` dir and have tests outside of the package in a separate `tests` dir.